Locations:

 What does a positive TB test look like?

 A positive TB skin test will look like a firm, red bump.
-Your provider will measure the size of the firmness of the bump (induration).
+Your provider will measure the size of the firmness of the bump.
 Your provider considers your particular risk factors to determine the results of your test.
 You’re considered positive if your bump is:

-Even if you think you know the result of your test based on your skin’s appearance after 48 to 72 hours of when you were first injected with the liquid, it’s important to see your healthcare provider for the second visit to get a proper assessment.
+Even if you think you know the result of your test based on your skin’s appearance 48 to 72 hours after you were first injected with the liquid, it’s important to see your healthcare provider for the second visit to get a proper assessment.
 They’re specially trained to observe your skin for a reaction and need to document your result.

-When should I call my doctor about TB (tuberculosis)?
+When should I call my healthcare provider about tuberculosis?

-If you have symptoms of TB (tuberculosis), such as a persistent cough, chest pain and fever, or think you’ve been exposed to someone with an active TB infection, it’s important to see your provider as soon as possible.
+If you have symptoms of TB — like a persistent cough, chest pain and fever — or think you’ve been exposed to someone with an active TB infection, it’s important to see your provider as soon as possible.

 A note from Cleveland Clinic

-TB (tuberculosis) testing and screening are essential for public health.
-Since TB can be deadly and spreads from person to person easily, it’s important to get tested if you have symptoms, are at high risk for developing active TB or are at high risk of being exposed to the infection.
+TB testing and screening are essential for public health.
+Since TB can be deadly and spreads from person to person easily, it’s important to get tested if you have symptoms, are at high risk for developing active TB, or you’re at high risk of being exposed to the infection.
 Once you know your results, your healthcare provider will let you know if you need to undergo further tests.
 Don’t be afraid to ask your provider questions.
 They’re here to help you.

 Medically Reviewed